Should I buy fake security cameras or real ones? Do dummy cameras really work and deter crime?

 9. Fake Security Cameras Can’t Prove Anything

-Unfortunately, when the crook commits a crime, the fake security cameras can never prove any proof.
+Unfortunately, when the crook commits a crime, the fake security cameras can never provide any proof.
 There is no face to identify, and no solid evidence to help the police catch the bad guy.

 10. You Can Get Real Security Cameras Easily